Socotra Caves: Natural Wonders Worth Exploring

 Recommended Gear Checklist

 Having the right gear is fundamental to a successful cave exploration.
-The following checklist highlights essential items to include in your packing list:
+The following checklist highlights essential items to include in your packing list.
+Note that Socotra has limited shops, so you must bring these items with you.

 Lighting Equipment and Backup Systems